-Japanese culture is very influential worldwide and there are many people who adopt its lifestyle, beliefs, and even spiritual and customary rituals from the country, one that has been widely discussed on social media is the "Hishaku".
+The Japanese culture is very influential around the world, and many people adopt its lifestyle, beliefs, and even spiritual rituals and customs of the country.
+One of the rituals that has been widely discussed on social media is the “Hishaku.”

-Today's text will address and develop better about this Japanese purification ritual, exploring its meaning and how it is performed, as well as explaining how this tradition survived with the pandemic and the equipment used in the celebration.
+Today’s text will address and further develop this Japanese purification ritual, exploring its meaning and how it is performed, as well as explaining how this tradition survived the pandemic and the equipment used in the celebration.

 What is Hishaku?

-The hishaku is a purification ritual originated from Shintoism, a native religion of Japan that emphasizes the importance of purity and spiritual cleanliness.
-Usually performed in shrines and temples scattered throughout Japan, the hishaku is an integral part of a broader ritual known as "Chozu."
-This ritual is an essential preparation, where participants purify their bodies and minds before entering the sacred space to make their prayers and offerings to the kami, the spirits or deities venerated in Shintoism.
+The hishaku is a purification ritual originating from Shintoism, a native religion of Japan that emphasizes the importance of purity and spiritual cleanliness.
+Generally performed at shrines and temples throughout Japan, the hishaku is an integral part of a broader ritual known as “Chozu.”
+This ritual is an essential preparation, where participants purify their bodies and minds before entering the sacred space to perform their prayers and offerings to the kami, the spirits or deities revered in Shintoism.

-The "hishaku," specifically, refers to both the act of purification and the tool used in this process—the wooden ladle.
-This object is traditionally made of bamboo or another type of wood considered pure and is used to pour water on certain parts of the body.
+The hishaku, specifically, refers both to the act of purification and to the instrument used in this process—the wooden ladle.
+This object is traditionally made of bamboo or another type of wood considered pure and is used to pour water over certain parts of the body.
 This act symbolizes the cleansing of physical and spiritual impurities, preparing the faithful for a respectful and sacred encounter with the divine.

 Procedure of the Hishaku Ritual